QuentCn/Restaurantt-css-framework/README.md

 ## The restaurant page

-I'm from belgium so i like beer's and fries and also some of traditionnal dishes from belgium.
+I'm from belgium so i like beer's and fries and also some of traditionnal dishes from belgium (and others contry to but's not the theme of the restaurant).

 So the theme of restaurant I choose is a classic restaurant that we call here "brasserie", with beers and traditional dishes or revisited dishes.